messense/huaweicloud-github-runner/README.md

 Use the following steps to prepare your workflow for running on your ECS self-hosted runner:

-1. Prepare IAM user with access keys
+**1. Prepare [IAM](https://console.huaweicloud.com/iam) user with access keys**

-   1. Create new acccess keys for the new or an existing IAM user with required ECS create/query/delete permisions.
+1. Create new acccess keys for the new or an existing IAM user with required [ECS server adminstrator](https://support.huaweicloud.com/productdesc-ecs/ecs_01_0059.html#section5) permisions.
 2. Add the keys to GitHub secrets

-2. Prepare GitHub personal access token
+**2. Prepare GitHub personal access token**

-   1. Create a new GitHub personal access token with the repo scope.
+1. Create a new [GitHub personal access token](https://github.com/settings/tokens) with the repo scope.
 The action will use the token for self-hosted runners management in the GitHub account on the repository level.
 2. Add the token to GitHub secrets.

-3. Prepare VPC with subnet and security group
+**3. Prepare VPC with subnet and security group**

 1. Create a new VPC and a new subnet in it.
 Or use the existing VPC and subnet.
 2. Create a new security group for the runners in the VPC.
    Only the outbound traffic on port 443 should be allowed for pulling jobs from GitHub.
    No inbound traffic is required.

-4. Configure the GitHub workflow
+**4. Configure the GitHub workflow**

 1. Create a new GitHub Actions workflow or edit the existing one.
 2. Use the documentation and example below to configure your workflow.
 3. Please don't forget to set up a job for removing the ECS instance at the end of the workflow execution.
    Otherwise, the ECS instance won't be removed and continue to run even after the workflow execution is finished.

 ### Inputs